home-assistant/developers.home-assistant/docs/core/entity/image.md

 The image entity is a greatly simplified version of the [`camera`](/docs/core/entity/camera) entity, and only supports serving a static image.

+To make frontend refetch the image, bump the `image_last_updated` property.
 ## Properties

 :::tip